raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 ### Think of Me / Angel of Music

 Now, where was I?
 Oh right: Carlotta storms off and Madame Giry recommends Christine as a stand-in soprano.
 As a ballet girl, Christine isn't necessarily familiar with the lyrics and melody for Think of Me, which is why Monsieur Reyer, quite hysterically, offered her a very brief one-second glimpse at the sheet music, before promptly taking it away.
-This part wasn't featured in the 2011 proshot, so I absolutely did not see that gag coming --- it's hilarious.
+This part wasn't featured in the 2011 proshot, so I certainly did not see that gag coming --- it's hilarious.

 In spite of her initial nervousness (which is portrayed incredibly in both productions), Christine manages to deliver a stunning rendition of Think of Me, be it during the rehearsal or in the live performance of Hannibal.
 Midway through the aria, we are also introduced to Raoul, Vicomte de Chagny, who as the Opera House's patron is watching Christine, her childhood friend, from an opera box.
 The song ends with a short, _a capella_ cadenza for which, while Kerhoas' singing is undeniably impressive, I personally prefer Boggess' performance in the 25th anniversary proshot due to the vibrancy of her voice.